 - Usage analytics

-Due to the nature of SAP Cloud Platform Mobile Services, scalability of mobile solutions is provided by SAP using state-of-the-art, cloud native design patterns and highly automated system landscapes.
-In case of SAP Cloud Platform Mobile Services, customers can entrust SAP to deliver the resources needed to operate Mobile Services to its full potential.
+Due to the nature of SAP Mobile Services, scalability of mobile solutions is provided by SAP using state-of-the-art, cloud native design patterns and highly automated system landscapes.
+In case of SAP Mobile Services, customers can entrust SAP to deliver the resources needed to operate mobile services to its full potential.

-The last benefit for cloud customers in this context is that Mobile Services is one offering of SAP Cloud Platform, but one that can leverage other services to extend its capabilities and benefit from other services innovation cycle as well.
+The last benefit for cloud customers in this context is that mobile services is one offering of SAP Business Technology Platform, but one that can leverage other services to extend its capabilities and benefit from other services innovation cycle as well.

 The migration project can be divided into four steps: